 PRP injections are performed under local anesthesia with numbing medication.
 Patients will typically feel a pressure when injecting a tendon.
 Mild to moderate swelling or soreness can occur at the injection site and these effects typically resolve within a few days to a week.

 Most patients will need only one procedure.
-Studies of tennis elbow have shown that 85-95% of patients have complete relief of their pain with one injection, and the results are generally permanent.
+Studies of tennis elbow have shown that 85-95% of patients have complete relief of their pain with one injection.

 PRP has been used for decades, often to treat professional athletes who are looking to avoid surgery and minimize recovery time.